backend-development/backend-development-textbook/source/security.md

 A XEE vunerability in nokogiri was [fixed in 2014](https://github.com/sparklemotion/nokogiri/issues/693), but another was [found in 2017, and is not completely fixed yet](https://snyk.io/blog/nokogiri-xxe-vulnerabilities/).

+Use a service like [snyk](https://snyk.io/vuln/search?q=nokogiri&type=rubygems) to learn about vunerable dependencies.

 Broken Access Control
 ---